-If a tree is growing within the boundary of your property, you, as the owner have a responsibility to ensure it is maintained and is in a safe state.
-As a tree owner you have a responsibility that your tree does not cause damage or injury to others.
-In law this is dealt with under Common Law Duty the duty of care.
+If a tree is growing within the boundary of your property you, as the owner, have a responsibility to ensure that it is maintained and is in a safe state.
+It is also your responsibility to ensure that your tree does not cause damage or injury to others.
+In law this is dealt with under Common Law Duty, the duty of care.

 It is an order made by the Council which in general makes it an offence to cut down, top, lop, uproot, wilfully damage or wilfully destroy a tree without the planning authority’s permission.

 It is possible but inadvisable as every tree, stump and garden is different and has its own special features.
-Our pricing policy is based on a number of factors including the tree species, its location, its condition and in the most common instance, where the tree is situated in a rear garden, the access must be considered for the removal and disposal of the resulting debris.
+Our pricing policy is based on a number of factors including the tree species, its location and its condition.
+If the tree is situated in a rear garden, the access must be considered for the removal and disposal of the resulting debris.
 We also have to take into consideration any garden features which are in close proximity to the tree, such as sheds, greenhouses and fences.

 There is no effective right to light or a view in English law.